If you’re anything like me, when you finish the Whole30 Challenge, you immediately say to yourself, “I could totally do better next time!”

 In everyday life, you’d shop for whatever you wanted.
 (And, I sincerely hope you do!)
 However, in Whole30 mode, you just avoid anything with legumes, grains, dairy, soy, or added sugar.

-Get ON with your first (or NEXT) Whole30, already.
+Get ON with your first (or NEXT) Whole30 Challenge!
 You can totally do it!

 There are far fewer aisles, and departments you’ll need to cruise through at the grocery store, that’s for sure!
 Whole swaths of the store go unnoticed.
 It’s not that big a deal to walk on by.
 Kind of a big relief, actually!

-If you’re spending more money on foods that make you more healthy, and less money on foods that make you less healthy, I’d say that’s a GIANT step in the right direction!
+If you’re spending more money on foods that make you healthier, and less money on foods that make you less healthy, I’d say that’s a GIANT step in the right direction!